The PROSPECT Reactor Antineutrino Experiment: Detector

-A conical light guide is formed from a layer of adhesive-backed 3M DF2000MA specularly reflecting film and 1~mm thick acrylic.
+A conical light guide is formed from a layer of adhesive-backed DF2000MA film and 1~mm thick acrylic.
 Rectangular reflector strips from the same material are adhered directly to the inside walls of the housing to complete the light guide.
 The round PMT face is pressed into the light guide by an acrylic plate at the rear of the housing.
 The different shapes of the Hamamatsu and ET PMT glass required different light guide shapes.
-A conical section of Hitachi Finemet surrounds the PMT to protect against stray magnetic fields.
+A conical section of Hitachi Finemet\textregistered\footnote{https://www.hitachi-metals.co.jp/e/products/elec/tel/pdf/hl-fm4-k.pdf} surrounds the PMT to protect against stray magnetic fields.
 Type specific PMT bases and sockets push onto the PMT pins and connect to signal and high voltage cables which exit the rear plug.
-The signal and HV cables are all made the same length (4.88~m) from RG188 cable and terminate in bulkhead connectors which are latter mounted on panels outside the aluminum containment vessel.
+The signal and high voltage (HV) cables are all made the same length (4.88~m) from RG188 cable and terminate in bulkhead connectors which are latter mounted on panels outside the aluminum tank.

 After completion of all QA tests and PMT studies the housings are filled with an optical grade mineral oil.
 A 150~cc gas filled bag inside the housing dampens any pressure variations due to thermal expansions.
+More construction details appear in Section~\ref{PMT-assembly}